murraycoding/Python_Examples/README.md

 # Python Libraries

 ## Standard Library
-These are the notes on the python standard library
+These are the notes on the python standard library.

+### Random package

 ## Pandas
 Please note that when using Pandas, it is a common practice to use an alias instead of the whole "Pandas" word.
 See the code below for the pandas import statement.